 As a first home buyer, looking through all the mortgages on offer can be daunting.
 In fact, the whole process can be very emotional.
 Initial excitement can quickly turn to confusion, then anxiety, overwhelm, and even confusion.
 But don’t worry, we are here to help.

 We can help you get to know the terminology surrounding mortgages and how to make all the calculations.
 At Mortgage House we understand being a first home owner means you probably won’t understand all the steps required to make your dream come true.
-We can walk you through these steps, starting with working out how much you can borrow, and want that means for weekly or monthly payments.
-Once you have that information, you can start looking for the house you have always wanted.
-We can be there for you then, too.
-Once you have chosen from the mortgages on offer, we can guide you through the sale offer process.
-You will need to make a formal offer to buy the property, but make it contingent on your mortgage approval.
-If you can, negotiate 10 days instead of 5.
-If that’s accepted, then we can help you move on to prepare all the documents, and move you from being a first home buyer, to a first home owner.
+We can walk you through these steps, starting with working out how much you can borrow, and what that means for weekly or monthly payments.
+Once you have that information, you can start looking for the house you have always wanted, with clear understanding of the first buyer loan products available from Mortgage House.
+We will guide you through the offer and purchase stages to ensure you feel that you are getting the best loan underpinned by the best support from our specialists.

 Are home loans complicated?

 The actual concept of a home loan is simple.
 It is all the steps involved with navigating the best home loan for your needs that can get complicated for a first home buyer.
 That’s where we come in.
 As one of Australia’s largest independently owned non-bank lenders, we understand the mindset of first home buyers and can easily guide you through the process.
 We have access to a range of first-time buyer home loans that can specifically suit your needs as you enter the property market for the first time.